doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP ADD SPAN` command combines the cells in `rangeObj` as a single span of cells.
+The `VP ADD SPAN` command combines the cells in *rangeObj* as a single span of cells.

-In `rangeObj`, pass a range object of cells.
+In *rangeObj*, pass a range object of cells.
 The cells in the range are joined to create a larger cell extending across multiple columns and/or rows.
 You can pass multiple cell ranges to create several spans at the same time.
 Note that if cell ranges overlap, only the first cell range is used.

-> Only the data in the upper-left cell is displayed.
+> - Only the data in the upper-left cell is displayed.
 Data in the other combined cells is hidden until the span is removed.
->
-> Hidden data in spanned cells is accessible via formulas (beginning with the upper-left cell).
+> - Hidden data in spanned cells is accessible via formulas (beginning with the upper-left cell).

 #### Example